skypjack/entt/docs/md/entity.md

 observer.clear();
 ```

-Note that the snippet above is equivalent to the following:
+The snippet above is equivalent to the following:

 ```cpp
 observer.each([](const auto entity) {